CAMmag logo

 It all filled up the text, and worked out pretty informative, so we think we got away with it…

-The Cambridge was a really cool custom for its age, and would still be a very desirable moped for any sixteener today, because the retro look is so fashionable, and the SS carried its appeal of style, despite being 45 years old!
+The Cambridge was a really cool custom for its age, and would still be a very desirable moped for any sixteener today, because the retro look is so fashionable, and the SS carried its appeal of style, despite being over 40 years old!

 The road test however didn't live up to the looks as the small carburettor and low gearing restricted the bike to moped limited performance, but that was the way European specifications were starting to go in the mid ’70s over social concern about accidents with teenagers on high-speed sports 50s.